edukey/thoughts/AndroidEmu.md

 # android emu on intel device

 note: to  run usually  on intel device : mac, win/lin pc

-note: apps using ndk have native arm code that requires translation (lib houdini from intel)
+note: apps using ndk with only arm code requires translation (using lib houdini from intel)

 note: ios sdk has a simulator working on x86 mac, not an full emulator

 - based on full emu of cpu with os